Areas Of Expertise

 - The Presidency

-Kent Germany is an associate professor of history at the University of South Carolina and nonresident research fellow at the Miller Center, where works with the Presidential Recordings Program.
+Kent Germany is a professor of history at the University of South Carolina and nonresident research fellow at the Miller Center, where works with the Presidential Recordings Program.

 He received his B.A. and M.A. from Louisiana Tech University, and his Ph.D. in history from Tulane University.
 Germany is the author of New Orleans After the Promises: Poverty, Citizenship, and the Search for the Great Society (Georgia).